terraform-linters/tflint/docs/user-guide/config.md

 CLI flag: `--ignore-module`

-Skip inspections for module calls in [Module Inspection](module-inspection.md).
+Adding a module source to `ignore_module` will cause it to be ignored when [calling modules](./calling-modules.md).
 Note that you need to specify module sources rather than module ids for backward compatibility.

 ```hcl
 config {